INTRODUCTION

 INTERNALLY DISPLACED PERSONS, CONFLICT AND DISASTERS

-According to the Internal Displacement Monitoring Centre (2023), there are 211,000 displaced people in South Africa.
-Recently disaster-related displacement contributes enormously to the stock of internal displacement in the country.
-Historically, South Africa has been characterized by forced removals grounded in the apartheid policies driven by the desire of the government to provide separate development for different races – Whites, Africans, Indians, and Coloureds through the creation of Bantustan Homelands.
-With the demise of apartheid and the subsequent repealing of laws that were the basis of forced removals, for example, the Group Areas Act (GAA), and Prevention of Illegal Squatting Act (PISA), and the promise of providing a better life for every South African by the new democratic led ANC government which created a beacon of hope to all disadvantaged South Africans.
-However, things have not materialized so well for most disadvantaged South Africans living in informal settlements “shacks” as they are still a subject of forced removals in the “new” South Africa.
-These removals are in some cases reminiscent of apartheid forms of forced removal (The Guardian, 2022).
+Historically, South Africa has been characterised by forced removals as a result of the apartheid policies driven by the desire of the government to provide separate development for different races – Whites, Africans, Indians, and Coloureds – through the creation of Bantustan Homelands.
+The demise of apartheid, the subsequent repealing of laws that formed the basis of forced removals (like the Group Areas Act and the Prevention of Illegal Squatting Act), and the new democratic-led ANC government’s promise of providing a better life for every South African created a beacon of hope to all disadvantaged South Africans.
+However, things have not materialised so well for most disadvantaged South Africans living in informal settlements or “shacks” as they are still a subject of forced removals in the “new” South Africa.
+In some cases, these removals are reminiscent of apartheid forms of forced removal (The Guardian, 2022).
+Furthermore, in December 2020, a land dispute in Masiphumelele on the Cape Peninsula triggered the displacement of 5,000 people (IDMC, 2020).

 211,000 Internally Displaced Persons in South Africa (2023)